trento-project/web/README.md

 **Trento** can be installed in various ways, depending on your needs and the requirements of its different components.
 Please refer to the specific [Agent](https://github.com/trento-project/agent) documentation for more information.

+## Installing Trento manually

+For manual instructions on installing Trento, please refer to our [Installation of Trento](https://github.com/trento-project/docs/blob/main/guides/manual-installation.md) guide.

+## Installing Trento using Ansible (WIP)

+For detailed instructions on installing Trento with Ansible, please refer to our [Trento Ansible](https://github.com/trento-project/ansible) repository.

 ## Installing Trento on a k8s Cluster

 For detailed instructions on installing Trento on a k8s cluster, please refer to our [helm-charts](https://github.com/trento-project/helm-charts) repository.